Huang9614/git-basic/README.md

   1. `git remote add origin <ssh of the just now created GitHub repo.>`
   2. `git push -u origin main`

-## commit the changes on local git repo to the corresponding GitHub repo
+## Commit the changes on the local git repo to the corresponding GitHub repo
-- the following commands are based under the assumption of successful connection between git repo and GitHub repo
+- the following commands are based on the assumption of a successful connection between git repo and the GitHub repo
 1. `git add <changed-file-name>`
 2. `git commit -m "description of changes"`
 3. `git push`

-## create locally the branch of a repo.
+## Create locally the branch of a repo.
 1. `git branch <branch-name>`
 2. `git checkout <branch-name>` : switch to the branch
 3. `git add <changed-file-name>`